IF YOU'RE HAVING TROUBLE MAKING PAYMENTS - WE'RE HERE TO HELP

 To request a deferment from Sallie Mae or to change your repayment plan, log in to your account or call us at 1-800-722-1300.

 For borrowers who want to combine their eligible federal student loans into a single loan.
 It's important to understand and carefully consider all factors before consolidating.
-Browse the Federal Direct Loan Consolidation Loans FAQs or call us if you need help deciding if federal student loan consolidation is the right option for you.
+Visit StudentAid.ed.gov/repay-loans/consolidation or call us if you need help deciding if federal student loan consolidation is the right option for you.

 - Private student loans cannot be included in a Direct Consolidation Loan.